cetz-package/cetz/src/styles.typ

 //   - inset  Sets the inner length of triangular shaped marks
 //   - scale  A factor that is applied to all of the three attributes above
 //   - sep    Is the distance between multiple marks along their path
+//
+// If a mark is pointing to positive or negative z, the mark will be drawn
+// with width on the axis perpendicular to its direction and the styles `z-up`
+// vector.
 #let _default-mark = (
   scale: 1,     // Scaling factor
   length: .2,   // Length
   width: 0.15,  // Width
   inset: .05,   // Arrow mark base inset
   sep: .1,      // Extra distance between marks
+  z-up: (0,1,0),// Z-Axis upwards vector
   start: none,  // Mark start symbol(s)
   end: none,    // Mark end symbol(s)
   stroke: auto,